SHOPPINGCLAW

 Operational power raises the trust bar

-The more an automation can do, the more important it becomes to expose posture, controls, and commercial limits first.
+The more an automation can do, the more important it becomes to expose public proof, controls, and commercial limits first.

 Why it matters